Last updated: May 13, 2021

 1. WHAT PERSONAL INFORMATION WE COLLECT ABOUT YOU

-We collect information about you when you provide it to us, when you use our Services, and when other sources provide it to us, as further described below.
+We collect Personal Information about you when you provide it to us, when you use our Services, and when other sources provide it to us, as further described below.

-We collect information about you (or your business) when you register for an account, create or modify your profile, set preferences, connect with other third party services, sign-up for or make purchases through the Services.
+We collect Personal Information about you when you register for an account, create or modify your profile, set preferences, connect with other third-party services, sign-up for or make purchases through the Services.
 For example, you provide your contact information and, in some cases, billing information, when you register for the Services.
-The Services also include our website owned or operated by us.
-We collect other content that you submit to the website.
+We may also collect other content that you submit to the Site.

 Your use of the Services, for which we may collect information about You (or your business) also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.
 Whether you designate yourself as a technical contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that would be helpful in resolving the issue.